ustaxcourt/ef-cms/docsify/terraform.md

 # Terraform

-Terraform is a tool which represents your infrastructure (AWS services) as code.
-You can think of it as a little robot that uses the AWS console for you in a repeatable, automatic way. 🤖
+Terraform is a tool which represents infrastructure (AWS services) as code.
+You can think of it as a little robot that uses the AWS console for you in a repeatable, automatic manner. 🤖

 It supports many cloud services, including AWS, through providers.
 You can read more about providers and see a list of supported clouds in the [Terraform documentation for providers](https://www.terraform.io/docs/providers/index.html).